|

 $10 per person

-Make reservations at the Couth Table or by contacting
+Make your reservation at the Couth Table or contact

 amateurchefs@newcanaanmensclub.org